Sunny Studio - Happy Owlidays Shaker Tags

 - Copic opaque white ink

-- Clear embossing ink by Lawn Fawn (greeting)
+- Liquid stardust by Lawn Fawn

 - 110lb Neenah solar white cardstock (images)